ZINCTRON/Demon-Overlord/README.md

 The demon overlord automatically installs other requirements when run incase you do not have the required permissons, use

 `pip --user install -r requirements.txt`

+After that you will need a local postgreSQL database and set the envvars accordingly.

+you can find more info in the [https://www.postgresql.org/docs/9.3/tutorial-start.html](postgres documentation).

 ## Running The Bot